 Since only trained therapists know how much pressure to apply, she cautions against trying a DIY trigger point therapy.
 “In general, I do not recommend that my clients use tools to work on their own trigger points because it can ‘hurt so good’ that they overwork the muscle and cause further damage.”
 However, if you’re dead set on trying it out yourself, Johnson says to be aware of the length of time and the amount of pressure you’re applying.
 “For difficult-to-reach areas on your back, for example, use a tennis or lacrosse ball to apply the pressure by standing with it wedged between yourself and a wall.
 Rock slowly to find the area of tension and lean back gently letting the ball do the work.
 Release when you feel the pain subsiding.
 Remember to breathe deeply as you do, and don’t hold a particular point for more than 90 seconds,” she says.

 Macomber says that most pain people seek to diminish can actually be directly alleviated through trigger point therapy.
 “It is estimated that as much as 85% of pain for which people seek medical attention is myofascial (muscle and connective tissue) in origin.
 A myofascial trigger point therapist knows that effective treatment that lasts is not only composed of locating and appropriately treating the significant trigger points but must also address perpetuating factors (the things that keep people from getting better) and offer a rehabilitative movement program.”
 In other words, if you want to feel better and get your muscles functioning optimally, you might have to tweak some lifestyle choices.
-“I can give you the greatest treatment in the world, and you can walk out of here feeling like a million bucks, but it doesn’t help if we don’t talk about that crazy position you sleep in or the 27 cups of coffee you have every day—the pain is just going to come back if we don’t figure that stuff out,” says Macomber.
+“I can give you the greatest treatment in the world, and you can walk out of here feeling like a million bucks, but it doesn’t help if we don’t talk about lack of sleep or the excessive coffee you have every day—the pain is just going to come back if we don’t figure that stuff out,” says Macomber.